jeroennoten/Laravel-AdminLTE/docs/sections/components/widget_components.md

 > The translation is skipped when the `assets.extended_colors_v3_aliases` option is enabled, because in that case the `adminlte-colors-v3.css` stylesheet is loaded and the old names exist as real CSS classes.

 > [!Warning]
 > The `bg-gradient-{color}` classes are **not part of the AdminLTE v4 core stylesheet** anymore, they only exist on the extended colors stylesheet.
-The portable way to paint a gradient is to combine the color class with the Bootstrap `bg-gradient` helper, for example `class="text-bg-info bg-gradient"`, which is exactly what the components do internally.
+No component paints a gradient on your behalf, so the portable way to get one is to combine the color class with the Bootstrap `bg-gradient` helper yourself, for example `class="bg-gradient"` on a component that already renders a `text-bg-{color}` class.

 # Alert